umida-boltaeva/Zendesk-coding-challenge/README.md

 # Zendesk Ticket Viewer (Intern Coding Challenge)

-This is a CLI-based ticket viewer app made using Zendesk API.
+This is a CLI-based ticket viewer app built using Zendesk Ticket API.
 There are 102 tickets overall and a few options for you to use the app.
-You can:
+This Ticket Viewer can:

-- see menu by typing "menu";
-- view all tickets, 25 at a time;
-- check a particular ticket by providing its ID number or
-- just exit by typing "quit".
+- connect to the Zendesk API;
+- request all the tickets for your account;
+- display them in a list;
+- display individual ticket details;
+- page through tickets when more than 25 are returned.